 On the day she was murdered, Jo’s husband Brendan issued this statement:

 Today is the beginning of a new chapter in our lives.
 More difficult, more painful, less joyful, less full of love.
 I and Jo’s friends and family are going to work every moment of our lives to love and nurture our kids and to fight against the hate that killed Jo.
 Jo believed in a better world and she fought for it every day of her life with an energy, and a zest for life that would exhaust most people.
 She would have wanted two things above all else to happen now, one that our precious children are bathed in love and two, that we all unite to fight against the hatred that killed her.
 Hate doesn’t have a creed, race or religion, it is poisonous.
 Jo would have no regrets about her life, she lived every day of it to the full.

 According to The Independent, “More than 100,000 events will be held around the country to celebrate the life of Jo Cox on the one year anniversary of her death.”
-That huge number could almost be a typo, but I hope and pray that it is accurate.
+That huge number could almost be a typo, but I hope and pray it’s accurate.